 The logistics of the St. Louis casinos is not particularly amenable to someone trying to hop around.
 Hollywood and Ameristar are fairly close together (within 5 miles) on the west side of the metropolitan area.
 Lumiere is about 25 miles east of Hollywood in the heart of downtown.
-The good news is that these three casinos are all easily assessable off I-70.
-River City is about 10 minutes south of Lumiere on I-55.
-In order to drive from the farthest west casino (Ameristar) to the farthest southeast casino (River City), it will take a good 40 minutes.
-Ameristar and River City are both owned by Pinnacle and use the same Players Card system.
-Lumiere is now owned by Tropicana.
-Hollywood (formerly Harrah's) is owned by Penn Gaming.
+Casino Queen is right across the river (less than half mile from Lumiere as the crow flies) but requires a tortuous drive through a less than affluent area.
+Argosy is about 15 miles north of downtown and River City about 10 miles south.

 ...enter your member login information below to read this article/newsletter...